-The Human Dignity Trust is hiring for two exciting roles:
+The Human Dignity Trust is currently hiring for the following position:

 Benefits: Competitive